-According to the Centers for Disease Control and Prevention (CDC), extreme heat events are a leading cause of extreme weather-related deaths in the United States and the number is rising.
-Based on data files from the National Vital Statistics System, from 1999 to 2010, a total of 7,415 people died due to exposure to excessive natural heat, an average of about 618 deaths a year.
-Heat-related deaths and illness mostly are preventable.
+According to the Centers for Disease Control and Prevention (CDC), extreme heat events are a leading cause of extreme weather-related deaths in the United States.
+7,415 people died due to exposure to excessive natural heat from 1999 to 2010, an average of about 618 deaths a year.

 - Cooling centers with air conditioners.